thomaswp/SourceCheck/data/hint-rating/README.md

 * OneTutor: TRUE if at least one tutor believed this was a valid hint after Phase 2.
 * MultipleTutors: TRUE if at least *two* tutors believed this hint was valid after Phase 2.
 * Consensus [*Meaningful only for the iSnap dataset*]: TRUE if all tutors agreed that this was a valid hint after Phase 3.
-* priority [*Meaningful only for the iSnap dataset*]: For hints where Consensus is TRUE, tutors also came to consensus on the priority of the hint: 1 (highest), 2 (high) and 3 (normal).
+* priority [*Meaningful only for the iSnap dataset*]: For hints where Consensus is TRUE, tutors also came to consensus on the priority of the hint: 1 (highest), 2 (high) or 3 (normal).
 * from: A JSON abstract syntax tree for the student's code at the time of the hint request (see the next section for a description of the JSON AST format).
 * to: A JSON abstract syntax tree for the student's code after applying the tutor's recommended hint.